 In each Residence Hall, Resident Deans, drawn from the senior faculty and staff ranks, strive to make the intellectual life of the University and the cultural life of Chicago part of the daily lives of their student residents.
 They host dormitory-wide events like dinners, receptions, outings to the symphony or the opera, and discussions with luminaries from all corners of University and public life.

-College Housing gives students both the freedom and the structure for building a comfortable and exciting common life.
+Houses give students both the freedom and the structure for building a comfortable and exciting common life.
 Students decide together what activities the House will do, so you are certain to do things you would never have thought of doing—or could not do—on your own.
 If you have never seen the Blue Man Group, played paintball, ice-skated in the shadow of skyscrapers, or gone on an architectural boat tour, you can to do it with your Housemates.
 If you have never shared a living room with seventy people, chances are you’ll do that, too.